top of page

 EATING.
 Our eating schedule is the next big contributor for starting the day (ramping up) and ending the day (preparing for sleep).
 This includes time for not eating to optimize the body's time needed time for restorative processes.

 Start of Day: Our morning breakfast triggers processes needed for energy and tackling the day.
 A regular breakfast time can help offset disruptors like poor sleep, jet lag or lack of morning light exposure.
-A regular breakfast time helps strengthen our Circadian Rhythm.
+This regularity helps strengthen our Circadian Rhythm.

 SLEEP & Circadian Rhythm: A Two-way Street